paranoiaz/discord-crypto-bot/README.md

 # Discord CryptoBot
-A simple to use and easy to configure bot to track cryptocurrency.
+An easy to use and simple to configure bot to track cryptocurrency with.
 Currently only supports Bitcoin and Ethereum but more cryptocurrencies might be added in the future.

 **Dependencies**
 ```